About Us

 About USAID

 USAID is the U.S. Government’s premier international development agency and a catalytic actor driving development results.
 USAID works to help lift lives, build communities, and advance democracy.
 USAID’s work advances U.S. national security and economic prosperity goals; demonstrates American generosity; and helps countries progress along their development journey.
-In India, USAID is collaborating with the country’s growing human and financial resources through partnerships that catalyze innovation and entrepreneurship to solve critical local and global development challenges.
+In India, USAID is collaborating with the country’s growing human and financial resources through partnerships that catalyse innovation and entrepreneurship to solve critical local and global development challenges.
 To learn more, visit

-Design and Implementation
+Design and Technical Partner

 About Central Square Foundation (CSF)